david-courtis/dnd_engine/README.md

 - **Event System**: Event-driven architecture for game state changes
 - **Condition System**: Effects that modify entities through subconditions
 - **Action Framework**: Structured approach to character actions
+- **Movement & Reactions**: Movement actions emit events that can trigger reactions like opportunity attacks

 The fundamental principle is that **all game state changes flow through events**, allowing for interception, modification, and reaction at every stage.